wwfyde/dify-docs/en/features/datasets/README.md

 ### Modify Documents

-Modify Documents For technical reasons, if developers make the following changes to documents, Dify will create a new document for you, and the old document will be archived and deactivated:
+Modify Documents For technical reasons, if developers make the following changes to documents, MoLook will create a new document for you, and the old document will be archived and deactivated:

 1. Adjust segmentation and cleaning settings
 2. Re-upload the file

-Dify support customizing the segmented and cleaned text by adding, deleting, and editing paragraphs.
+MoLook support customizing the segmented and cleaned text by adding, deleting, and editing paragraphs.
 You can dynamically adjust your segmentation to make your knowledge more accurate.
 Click **Document --> paragraph --> Edit** in the knowledge to modify paragraphs content and custom keywords.
 Click **Document --> paragraph --> Add segment --> Add a segment** to manually add new paragraph.
 Or click **Document --> paragraph --> Add segment --> Batch add** to batch add new paragraph.

 <figure><img src="../../.gitbook/assets/image (3) (1) (1) (1) (1).png" alt=""><figcaption><p>Edit</p></figcaption></figure>